Search the Site

 - Go back to basics - If you are having trouble with a specific movement, or any complex exercise, it can almost always be traced back to a hole in your basics.
 If you are frustrated with the quality of your transition from extended canter to collected canter, for example, you can usually fix the problem by going back a step and working on the quality of your basic canter, and your basic downward transitions - walk to halt, or trot or canter to walk.
 Improve the basics, and the harder things will come easily.

 - Work on some more difficult exercises - Sometimes when you move on to the next level of difficulty, the previous level becomes more cemented automatically.
 For example, if you are having trouble with your canter to trot transitions - try working on some canter to walk transitions, or even canter to halt.
 Those require more engagement and collection from your horse.
-And when you work on them enough to make some improvements in that area, you will likely find your canter to trot transitions much easier.
+And when you work on them enough to make some improvements in that area (even if they are still rather rough), you will likely find your canter to trot transitions much easier.
 And if you struggle with 20 meter circles, try working on some 15 meter or even 10 meter circles.
 When you go back to the easier exercise, it will feel just that... easy.

 - Approach from a different angle - If your horse is resisting and hollowing in transitions, rather than working on them incessantly and increasing the level of tension, do some basic lateral work... like turn on the forehand or leg yielding, and sneak some transitions into that work.